Yeah, and we're up to audio sound by 15 out of 40.

 Yeah.

-I was at Palm Beach International during that whole mess, and I started chatting with a guy who turned out to be uh a low-level curator from the uh Smithsonian, and he was collecting signs.
+I was at Palm Beach International during that whole mess, and I started chatting with a guy who turned out to be a low-level curator from the Smithsonian, and he was collecting signs.

-And he was he was shocked.
+And he was shocked.

-He's like, I'm gonna live.
+He's like, I'm a lib.

 I can't believe how many people are fighting this.

-It was near riot as the Democrats were going bonkers.
+The Democrats were going bonkers.

-So I know that I some Republicans went down there and carried signs where they were counting the ballots and so forth.
+So I know that some Republicans went down there and carried signs where they were counting the ballots and so forth.

-And you go out of Miami Dade, the Brooks Brothers Brigade, these well-dressed Republicans showed up uh to make sure that the the counting of the ballots, the recount down there was was being done properly and fairly.
+These well-dressed Republicans showed up to make sure that the counting of the ballots, the recount down there was being done properly and fairly.

-And you're right, that just that ticked off the Democrats couldn't because nobody treated them that way.
+That just, that ticked off the Democrats couldn't because nobody treated them that way.

 Whatever they wanted to do with government, they got away with doing.